Gluten-Free Guide: Whistler

 Located about 5 minutes north of Whistler Village, this restaurant offers gluten-free and vegan options.
 Including some gluten-free, vegan nachos!

 They do offer gluten-free buns for their burgers, but no dedicated fryer for fries.
-Seemed like there could be concern for cross-contamination.
+Seemed like there could be a concern for cross-contamination.

 Marketplace Lodge – Whistler Village